da4all/da4all.github.io/_cards/what-where-and-how-of-data.md

   author: "Iliya Valchanov"
   date: "2018-06"
   license:
   citation: "Valchanov, Iliya.
-“The What, Where and How of Data for Data Science.”
+"The What, Where and How of Data for Data Science."
 KDnuggets.com.
 12 June 2018. https://www.kdnuggets.com/2018/06/what-where-how-data-science.html.
 Accessed 6 June 2023. "
   align: right
 ---